garden-io/garden/docs/guides/deprecations.md

 Logging in also enables you to use our Managed Container Builder which can significantly improve your Docker build performance.

 To avoid your team from suffering from cache misses and bad performance, we'll require you to log in if your project is connected to Garden Cloud/Enterprise.
-A project is _connected_ if the project level Garden configuration has `id` and `domain` fields set.
+A project is _connected_ if the project-level Garden configuration has `id` and `domain` fields set.

 **We don't want to be in your way if you can't log in right now**, be it because you are lacking permissions or because you're offline.